inventhouse/bettergit/BranchTools.md

 Setup
 -----
-Assuming allgit is set up as described in [README.md](README.md), there are two more things to do, the first tells git to use the remote, "upstream", branch for push:
+Assuming bettergit is set up as described in [README.md](README.md), there are two more things to do, the first tells git to use the remote, "upstream", branch for push:

 `$ git config --global push.default upstream`